octopize/avatar-paper/README.md

 ## R packages

-Install all required packages on the top of each R notebooks with the command `install.packages('PACKAGE_NAME')`.
-They are also presented in the `sessioninfo.txt` with their dependencies.
+All required packages will be installed using the R package `librarian`.

 ## How to use it